 - 16.1.
-Agendas for all meetings will be set in conjunction with Trust guidance, the Chief Executive Officer (for Board meetings) the Chief Operating Officer or Chief Education Officers (for Board Committee meetings) and the Executive Principal/Principal for Academy Committee meetings, the Chair of each meeting and the Clerk to each meeting. - 16.2.
-Agendas and meeting papers will be distributed to committee members/governors at least 7 days prior to the meeting.
+Agendas for all meetings will be set in conjunction with Trust guidance, the chief executive officer (for board meetings), the chief operating officer or chief education officers (for board committee meetings) and the executive principal/principal for academy committee meetings, the chair of each meeting and the governance professional to each meeting. - 16.2.
+Agendas and meeting papers will be distributed to committee members/governors at least seven days prior to the meeting.

-17. Conduct of Committee members
+17 Conduct of committee members

 - 17.1.
-All Board/Board Committee/Academy Committee attendees shall observe at all times the provisions of the Trust's Code of Conduct which will be signed annually by each Trustee and Academy Committee governor. - 17.2.
-The Members or Trustees (depending upon the appointing body) shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any Trustee by written notice if it is found that they have not adhered to the Code of Conduct - 17.3.
-The Trustees shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any Academy Committee governor by written notice if it is found that they have not adhered to the Code of Conduct
+All board/board committee/academy committee attendees shall observe at all times the provisions of the Trust's code of conduct which will be signed annually by each trustee and academy committee governor. - 17.2.
+The members or trustees (depending upon the appointing body) shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any trustee by written notice if it is found that they have not adhered to the code of conduct.

+17.3.
+The trustees shall have the right at their sole discretion to remove or suspend (on such terms as they see fit) any academy committee governor by written notice if it is found that they have not adhered to the code of conduct.